Fordalex/plates-direct/readme.md

 - When just a fitting kit is added, the toast mentions a uk number plate.
 "Added none...".

+- Set the project up with Google analytics

 - 404 error messages.

 - JS on the form to make sure users can't go to checkout with an incorrect number plate.

 - The menu needs to close then the user clicks off the menu.

+- Allow the user to edit thier personal information and basket items, on the review order page, just redirect the user back to the relivant page.

 ## Django project setup